What would you say constitutes a successful performance appraisal?

 However, as with all digital tools, you have to be mindful of how you use them.
-Successful online appraisals require good preparation.
-To help you get started, we gathered our top five tips for successfully transforming the appraisals format from face-to-face to online.
+Successful online employee performance reviews require good preparation.
+To help you get started, we gathered our top five tips for successfully transforming the appraisal format from face-to-face to online.

 1. Ensure a calm and personal setting

-The requirements for good appraisals are the same online as they are for face-to-face meetings: both parties must ensure a good setting for the discussion.
+The requirements for good employee appraisals are the same online as they are for face-to-face meetings: both parties must ensure a good setting for the discussion.